 They assert that it is the polite thing to do and is expected by everyone.

-- Length of shower
+- Length of the shower

 - Number of guests